 The CAD assembly files are present in your SimMechanics Link installation.
 You can access the files in the following directory:

 <MATLAB Root>\matlab\toolbox\physmod\smlink\smlinkdemos\... ...solidworks\stewart

-The CAD export procedure generates one SimMechanics Import XML file and a set of STL files.
+The CAD export procedure generates one SimMechanics Import XML file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
-The STL files define the 3-D geometry of each part.
+The gemoetry files define the 3-D surface shapes of the various CAD parts.
 Once the export procedure is complete, you can import the SimMechanics Import XML file into SimMechanics.
 SimMechanics uses the file to automatically generate a new SimMechanics Second Generation model.